edgi-govdata-archiving/overview/GSoC_Proposal_Automated_Change_Monitoring_ML_NLP.md

   + Google
     - [Cloud NL API](https://cloud.google.com/natural-language/)
     - [Cloud ML Engine](https://cloud.google.com/ml-engine/)
-3. Identifying the categories of change
+3. Identify and validate the categories of change.
-4. Classification of a change - irrelevant, relevant, important, etc.
+4. Formalize the process of classifying a change - irrelevant, relevant, important, etc.
-5. Create Primary dataset of changes for ML training
+5. Create a primary dataset of changes for ML training module.
-6. Understanding and Implementing Machine Learning algorithms (for e.g. Latent Dirichlet Allocation LDA) for identifying Relevant keywords from text
+6. Understand and Implement the Machine Learning algorithms (for e.g. Latent Dirichlet Allocation LDA) for identifying Relevant keywords from text.
-7. Performing sentiment analysis +ve / -ve on Diffs
+7. Perform a sentiment analysis +ve / -ve on Diffs.
-8. Using summarizer to identify key sentences
+8. Use a summarizer to identify key sentences.
-9. Cross-checking outputs of Summarizer, LDA with Classifier
+9. Cross-check the outputs of the Summarizer, various ML algorithms like LDA with the Classifier.
-10. Fine-tuning the classifier
+10. Design test cases for the classifier
-11. Designing Classification algorithm to identify the Change type
+11. Fine-tune the classifier.

 ## Phase 3 - Prioritization
-1. Identifying the needs of prioritization
+1. Identify the needs of prioritization.
-2. Finding the various parameters on the basis of which to carry out prioritization
+2. Find the various parameters on the basis of which prioritization can be carried out.
-3. Designing the algorithm
+3. Design the algorithm
   + Groundwork - [edgi-govdata-archiving/web-monitoring-processing#28]()

 ## Timeline -